aammff/notes/README.md

   - dont eat animals, especially mammals, you're a mammal, aren't you?
   - money is a proxy for stupidity, don't think otherwise
   - calendars are a hidden power, don't abuse it
+  - don't write non free software, don't build non-free hardware - or you're wasting everybody's time
+  - "intelectual property", "patents", "copyright" - no, no, no. you haven't really invented anything on your own.